tdiprima/threejs-testing/docs/glsl-shaders/glsl-shaders.md

 [The Book of Shaders](https://thebookofshaders.com/)

+[As mentioned](threejs-post-processing.html) about all the details of how to write GLSL and custom shaders is too much for these articles.
+If you really want to know how WebGL itself works then check out [these articles](https://webglfundamentals.org/).
+Another great resource is just to [read through the existing post processing shaders in the THREE.js repo](https://github.com/mrdoob/three.js/tree/master/examples/js/shaders).
+Some are more complicated than others but if you start with the smaller ones you can hopefully get an idea of how they work.

+Most of the post processing effects in the THREE.js repo are unfortunately undocumented so to use them you'll have to [read through the examples](https://github.com/mrdoob/three.js/tree/master/examples) or [the code for the effects themselves](https://web.archive.org/web/20220929122146/https://github.com/mrdoob/three.js/tree/master/examples/js/postprocessing).
+Hopefully these simple example and the article on [render targets](https://r105.threejsfundamentals.org/threejs/lessons/threejs-rendertargets.html) provide enough context to get started.

 **Shaders** run in parallel.

 Instead of looping sequentially through each pixel one-by-one, shaders are applied to each pixel ***simultaneously***, thus taking advantage of the parallel architecture of the GPU.